abenkhadra/spedi/README.md

 # Main idea

 Spedi recovers all possible Basic Blocks (BB) available in the binary.
-BBs that share the same jump instruction are group in a Maximal Block (MB).
+BBs that share the same jump instruction are grouped in a Maximal Block (MB).
 Then, MBs are refined using overlap and CFG conflict analysis.
 More details are available in our upcoming CASES'16 paper.